binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/0f1c65a5c55101cdb47bb412c714467b.png" width="640">

-* You will now need to confirm that you understand that you have to backup your 12 or 24 word seed, we recommend keeping your seed phrases offline and some where safe since the 12 or 24 word seed can be used to recover your wallet. **(Never share your seed with anyone, this includes the Infinity Wallet team or support)**
+* You will now need to confirm that you understand that you have to backup your 12 or 24 word seed to be able to recover your wallet.
+We recommend keeping your seed phrase offline and somewhere secure **(Never share your seed with anyone, including the Infinity Wallet support team)**

 <img src="https://i.gyazo.com/7290d9aa729b957494a37f9c709a774e.png" width="640">

-* Make a backup of the words on the screen, we recommend making a paper backup and not an online backup, if you ever lose access to your pc or forget your password you will need your 12 or 24 word seed to recover your wallet **(Keep these words secure and never share with anyone since with these words anyone would be able to access your wallet)**
+* **Make a backup of the words** on the screen, we recommend making a paper backup and not an online backup.
+If you ever lose access to your computer or forget your password, you will need your 12 or 24 word seed to recover your wallet **(Keep these words secure and never share them with anyone, as these words grant full access to your wallet)**

 <img src="https://i.gyazo.com/e09729151f6fe79877b6756677b49e17.png" width="640">

-* Confirm 4 of the words in the correct order as request to generate your wallet
+* Confirm 4 of the words in the correct order as requested, to generate your wallet

 <img src="https://i.gyazo.com/3d27eed8dd5080ae457d9b04e49613fa.png" width="640">